CenekAlbl/drone-tracking-datasets/README.md

 The pipeline we developed can be found [here](https://github.com/CenekAlbl/mvus) .

 # Installation
 The videos have been split into multiple archives using zip.
-To extract, use 7z or other zip archive manager or run the provided script `./unpack.sh` from the repository root directory which will extract all videos for you, provided that you have 7z installed.
+To extract, use 7z or other zip archive manager or run the provided script `./unpack.sh` from the repository root directory which will extract all videos for you, provided that you have the latest 7z installed.

 # Dataset 1
 Easy dataset with short and slow flight.